JosephPBaruch/data_web_app/README.md

 > Log Started 6/29/2023.
 Repository initialized 5/2023.

 - 6/29/2023: Moved my fetch api calls into a functions so I could callback fetchData();.
+- 6/30/2023: Tried to include fetch.js into index.html but there is an issue with the MIME type (?).
+I need to experiment with this more and figure out how to properly include the file.
+- 7/1/2023: